architest/pymeeus/README.rst

 What's new
 ----------

+-  0.5.3

+   -  Fixed error in the return type of method ``Sun.equation_of_time()``.

 -  0.5.2

-   -  Added methods to compute the Moon's longitude of ascending node and perigee
+   -  Added methods to compute the Moon's longitude of ascending node and perigee.

 -  0.5.1

-   -  Changes in the organization of the documentation
+   -  Changes in the organization of the documentation.

 -  0.5.0